-Among the most common type of learning style among younger children, however, is the kinesthetic style.
+Among the most common type of learning styles among younger children, however, is the kinesthetic style.
 As kinesthetic learners demonstrate an aptitude for movement-based activities, many children who fall into the kinesthetic category struggle to adhere to the routine and movement-free norms of a typical classroom.
 As DIR Journal Guides further explains, “People with kinesthetic intelligence behave differently to those that completely follow the norms set by society…They have plenty of physical energy and love physical movement...
 They cannot stay still for long and are often described as being ‘on the go.’”

 Adding to these factors, kinesthetic learners also tend to enjoy outdoor activities, demonstrate a desire to figure out problems without instructions, and also may show common habits of squirming, fidgeting, or restlessness.

-Children and adults who are kinesthetic tend to describe that their minds work more effectively when they are engaged in a physical activity.
+Children and adults who are kinesthetic tend to describe that their minds work more effectively when they are engaged in physical activity.
 Furthermore, popular writers, artists, musicians, and other scholastic role models are often celebrated for their high levels of kinesthetic intelligence, as kinesthetic learning allows an individual to explore their own questions and answers without a specific pre-planned format.